quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/10A008---Computational-Physics---Rubin-H_-Landau/1cprh_part22_9.7_FFT_Assessm.md

 ---

 #### Python Implementation of FFT
 Background context: The provided text mentions a Python implementation of an FFT algorithm, which is easier to follow than the original Fortran IV version.
-This implementation processes \(N = 2^n\) data points using complex numbers and bit-reversal ordering.
+This implementation processes $N = 2^n$ data points using complex numbers and bit-reversal ordering.

 :p How does the Python FFT implementation in Listing 9.3 work?
 ??x
-The Python FFT implementation processes \(N = 2^n\) data points by first assigning complex numbers to the data points, then reordering them via bit reversal, and finally performing butterfly operations.
+The Python FFT implementation processes $N = 2^n$ data points by first assigning complex numbers to the data points, then reordering them via bit reversal, and finally performing butterfly operations.
 Here’s a high-level overview of how it works:

-1. **Complex Number Assignment**: Each of the \(N\) data points is assigned a complex number.
+1. **Complex Number Assignment**: Each of the $N$ data points is assigned a complex number.
 2. **Bit Reversal Ordering**: The input data are reordered according to their bit-reversed indices.
 3. **Butterfly Operations**: Butterfly operations are performed in stages until all outputs are computed.